FrancescoMagliocco/vim-uctags/README.md

 all and see which one suites your needs and prefer more.
 I personally use [Vundle][vundle].

-<sup>You are not limited to use this plugin managers.
+<sup>You are not limited to use these plugin managers.
 If you use a different
 one that isn't listed above, Vim-UCTags will still work as intended.</sup>

 ### Vundle